 Anyone!
 I did when climbing Tower Ridge on Ben Nevis.
 The groups and their motives I have taken out have proved this.
 I have led groups and individuals, old and younger, from these shores and further afield and organized groups and private parties.
 What they all have in common is the expectation that the guide can take them to places they have not the confidence or knowledge to get to them selves.

-In the last two weeks I have taken out 5 completely different groups, all with different expectations.
+Over a two week period last summer I guided 5 completely different groups, all with different expectations.
 It mattered not what they were.
 Each group had a thoroughly good time, how could they not in such lovely scenery.

 First off was a large party of older walkers organized by a company called Just You.
 On this occasion myself and fellow guide Heather had 3 days to show them some walks which would showcase both areas.
 We chose a walk down Borrowdale, a second around Rydal Water and Grasmere and a third along the best sections of Hadrian’s Wall.
 With a party this size the main problem is the variety in ability/walking speed and desire of the individuals.
 Having two guides helps.
 In the walk around Grasmere Heather took seven of the group on a climb up Loughrigg Fell whilst the majority stuck to lakeside walking.